• Recipes

 • Curry + Cumin Powder: The main spices in this pumpkin soup.

-• Coconut Milk (optional): Adds some creaminess and additional coconut flavors.
-We recommend using full-fat coconut milk to create a richer soup.
+• Coconut Milk: Use full-fat coconut milk to create a richer soup.

 • Salt & Black Pepper